CyberSource/cybersource-rest-client-dotnet/docs/InvoicesApi.md

 Create a New Invoice

 The invoicing product enables you to bill any customer with an email address and accept digital payments securely from any connected device.
 You can either use the system generated email or use the invoice payment link in your own communication.
 You can add discounts and taxes for the entire invoice or for each line item.
 To customize the invoice to match your brand see [Invoice Settings](https://developer.cybersource.com/api-reference-assets/index.html#invoicing_invoice-settings_update-invoice-settings).
 The invoice payment page uses Unified Checkout to process the payments.
+The availability of API features for a merchant can depend on the portfolio configuration and may need to be enabled at the portfolio level before they can be added to merchant accounts.

 ### Example
 ```csharp